1. Explain what is Scala?

 47. What is often in Scala?

 Answer: ofDim() is a method in Scala that lets us create multidimensional arrays.
 Since these let us store data in more than one dimension, we can store data like in a matrix.

 48. What Is Recursion Tail In Scala?

-‘Recursion’ is a function that calls itself.
+Answer: ‘Recursion’ is a function that calls itself.
 A function that calls itself, for example, a function ‘A’ calls function ‘B’, which calls the function ‘C’.
 It is a technique used frequently in functional programming.
-In order for a tail recursive, the call back to the function must be the last function to be performed.
+For a tail-recursive, the call back to the function must be the last function to be performed.

 49. What Are Implicit Parameters In Scala?

 Answer: Implicit parameter is the way that allows parameters of a method to be “found”.
 It is similar to default parameters, but it has a different mechanism for finding the “default” value.
 The implicit parameter is a parameter to method or constructor that is marked as implicit.
 This means if a parameter value is not mentioned then the compiler will search for an “implicit” value defined within a scope.

 50. What Is Case Class?
 What Is Case Object?
 What Are The Advantages Of Case Class?